Alexandros-A-P/Exploratory-data-analysis-of-two-investments-using-yahoo-finance-data-yfinance-API-/README.md

 # Exploratory-data-analysis-of-two-investments-using-yahoo-finance-data-yfinance-API-
-Compare individual assets or combine multiple into equally weighted portfolios.
+Compare individual assets or combine multiple assets into equally weighted portfolios.
 Then assess log-returns by collecting data using the yfinance API.
 Finally, assess distributions of log-returns, compare CDFs, Skewness and Kurtosis to get more holistic view on market volatility.